nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/JIRA.md

 # Jira

-The SmartGit integration to Atlassian Jira allows you to select a commit message (including Jira key) directly from (open) Jira issues and to optionally mark issues as resolved on **Push**.
+The SmartGit integration to Atlassian Jira allows you to select a commit message (including the Jira issue id) directly from (open) Jira issues and to optionally mark issues as resolved on **Push**.

 ## Prerequisites

-The Jira integration is only available for **commercial** licenses and will only be present if [Bugtraq configuration](../Integrations/Bugtraq-links-to-issue-trackers.md) has been set up correctly to your Jira server.
+Jira integration is only available for **commercial** licenses and will only be present if [Bugtraq configuration](../Integrations/Bugtraq-links-to-issue-trackers.md) has been set up correctly to your Jira server.

 #### Note

-> When connecting to a cloud-based Jira instance (\*.atlassian.net), you
-> have to login with your **username**, not your email address.
-You can
+> When connecting to a cloud-based Jira instance (\*.atlassian.net), you have to login with your **username**, not your email address.
-> find your username in your **Profile** (top-right corner).
+> You can find your username in your **Profile** (top-right corner).

 ## Authentication with API